Ella-Hoeppner/Quoot/README.md

 * anonymous function shorthand syntax
   * want to use something other than clojure's `#(...)` to denote this, so that it can be used with data structures other than lists.
 E.g. in closure it would be nice if you could do `#[% 2]` to be the equivalent of `#(vector % 2)`.
 But this would break for hasmaps because `#{...}` overlaps with the set literal syntax.
 Would be nice to have another symbol that avoids that ambiguity so it can be composed with all the data structure literals.
     * Maybe just use `%(...)`?
 Since they can't be nested anyways this shouldn't cause any problems.
+* destructuring
+  * no idea how to approach this :O
 * atoms, I guess?
 Kinda don't want to but I guess theres hould be at least some way of having mutable state :(
 * more standard library functions:
   * interleave (lazy iff args are lazy)